WailanTirajoh/js-form-validator/README.md

 # KL Validator

-KL Validator is a library for validating form data.
+KL Validator is a simple form data validation library for JavaScript.
 It provides a set of base rules for checking the type and value of various inputs, and allows you to define custom rules as well.

 ## Installation